Humic substance: Chemical characteristics

 Decomposition products of dead plant materials form intimate associations with minerals, making it difficult to isolate and characterize soil organic constituents.
 18th century soil chemists successfully used alkaline extraction to isolate a portion of the organic constituents in soil.
-This led to the theory that a 'humification' process created 'humic substances'; most commonly 'humic acid', 'fulvic acid', and 'humin'.
-However, these humic substances have not been observed in soil.
-Although 'humification' theory is unsupported by evidence, "the underlying theory persists in the contemporary literature, including current textbooks."
-Attempts to redefine 'humic substances' in valid terms have resulted in a proliferation of incompatible definitions, "with far-reaching implications beyond our ability to communicate scientifically accurate soil processes and properties."
+This led to the theory that a 'humification' process created distinct 'humic substances' like 'humic acid', 'fulvic acid', and 'humin'.
+However, modern chemical analysis methods applied to unprocessed mineral soil have not directly observed large humic molecules.
+This suggests that the extraction and fractionation techniques used to isolate humic substances alter the original chemical composition of the organic matter.
+Since the definition of humic substances like humic and fulvic acids relies on their separation through these methods, it raises the question of whether the distinction between these compounds accurately reflects the natural state of organic matter in soil.
+Despite these concerns, the 'humification' theory persists in the field and in even textbooks, and attempts to redefine 'humic substances' in soil have resulted in a proliferation of conflicting definitions.
+This lack of consensus makes it difficult to communicate scientific understanding of soil processes and properties accurately.